 To get to the stadium, you can take metro lines 9 and 10 and get off at the Michel-Ange - Auteuil, Michel-Ange - Molitor, Porte de Saint-Cloud or Porte d'Auteuil stations.
 During the tournament, a free shuttle service of forty vehicles will provide round-the-clock public transport.

-Roland-Garros 2024: on which channels will you watch the matches live this year?
+Roland-Garros 2025: on which channels can you watch the matches live this year?

-Roland-Garros 2024, here we go again!
-If you can't see the matches on site, this year again, the tournament's match broadcasts will be shared between the various France Télévisions channels and Prime Video, Amazon's streaming service.
+Roland-Garros, here we go again!
+If you can't watch the matches on site, this year's tournament is once again being shared between the various France Télévisions channels and Prime Video, Amazon's streaming service.
 [Read more]

 Thirteen at the Clubhouse, the sporty and cosy address just a step away from Roland Garros